 Maintenance - Maintenance revenue includes technical support or maintenance on OpenNMS software during the contract term.
-Our networking monitoring solutions typically consist of a term-based subscription to the OpenNMS software license and maintenance, which entitle customers to unspecified software updates and upgrades on a when-and-if-available basis.
+Our networking monitoring solutions typically consist of a term-based subscription to the OpenNMS Meridian software repository and associated support, which entitles customers to unspecified software updates and upgrades on a when-and-if-available basis.
 Revenue is recognized over the maintenance or support term.